temporalio/sdk-java/temporal-spring-boot-autoconfigure-alpha/README.md

 Your application should be a `@SpringBootApplication` and have `io.temporal:temporal-spring-boot-starter-alpha:${temporalVersion}` added as a dependency.

+# Samples

+The [Java SDK Samples repo](https://github.com/temporalio/samples-java) contains a number of [Spring Boot samples](https://github.com/temporalio/samples-java/tree/main/springboot) that use this module.

 # Connection setup

 The following configuration connects to a locally started Temporal Server